hoffm386/module-one-final-project-guidelines-seattle-web-career-012819/README.md

 #Populating the Database
 1. Open your terminal and navigate to the correct application folder where you cloned the repository
+2. Run 'bundle install' to make sure you have all the necessary gems
-2. Run 'rake db:migrate' to create database tables
+3. Run 'rake db:migrate' to create database tables
-3. Run 'rake db:seed' to populate database tables with data gathered from the GITHUB Jobs API
+4. Run 'rake db:seed' to populate database tables with data gathered from the GITHUB Jobs API

 #Running the App
 1. Run 'ruby bin/run.rb' in your terminal to open GIT Paid